 Leaky gut syndrome is a condition that affects your digestive tract, brain, skin and more.
-If left undiagnosed and untreated, leaky gut syndrome can lead to serious chronic illnesses and autoimmune diseases.
+Therefore, if left undiagnosed and untreated, leaky gut syndrome can lead to serious chronic illnesses and autoimmune diseases.
 It’s important that you become familiarized with leaky gut syndrome, the signs of a leaky gut and how to treat it properly.

 What does your gut do?

-Did you know that 70% of your immune system is housed in your gut?
+For instance, did you know that 70% of your immune system is housed in your gut?
 Your gut is responsible for breaking down food and absorbing nutrients that keep your body functioning properly.
 The gut keeps toxins, bacteria and undigested food particles from entering the bloodstream, while allowing small nutrients to pass through.
 These nutrients that the gut processes and releases into the bloodstream are essential to hormone balance, waste elimination, energy production, mental health and more.
 It’s easy to see why a healthy, functioning gut is vital to the body’s immune system.

 What is leaky gut?